Instant Pot Irish Mac and cheese made with Dubliner and Mozzarella cheese that is garnished with panko crumbs, crispy bacon, and parsley.

 How To Make Instant Pot Irish Mac and Cheese

-The steps to make this mac and cheese are very few and it’s very easy to do.
+The steps to make this Instant Pot mac and cheese are very few and it's very easy to do.

 The first step to making this Instant Pot mac and cheese is to cook the bacon and set it aside to allow it to cool.
-Once it is cool, crumble the bacon and save as a garnishment.
+Once it is cool, crumble the bacon and serve it as a garnishment.

 The elbow pasta is added to the inner liner of the Instant Pot and the four cups of water is added to the pot.
 The pasta is then pressed down into the pot to ensure that it is completely submerged.

-The salt, pepper, and cayenne are then sprinkled into the pot, and the Dijon mustard and hot sauce are also added in.
+The salt, pepper, and cayenne are then sprinkled into the pot, and the Dijon mustard and hot sauce are also added.

 Refer to your user manual for your pressure cooker for how to safely perform a quick release.

 Once the pressure has been released, the lid is removed and the pot is to SAUTE.
-Once on sauté, the chopped Dubliner and Mozzarella cheese is then stirred in to melt.
+Once on sauté, the chopped Dubliner and Mozzarella cheese are then stirred in to melt.